zbtolon/get-support/ts_managecase.md

 {:new_window: target="_blank"}

-# Troubleshooting for managing support cases
+# Troubleshooting for getting support
 {: #Supportcases}

-You might encounter problems with creating and managing {{site.data.keyword.Bluemix}} support cases.
+You might encounter problems creating and managing {{site.data.keyword.Bluemix}} support cases, or general problems as you use the support center.
 In many cases, you can recover from these problems by following a few easy steps.
 {:shortdesc}

 ## Why can't I create or edit support cases?